AlmonzoRhoden/code-quiz/README.md

 The user's score and initials are then saved after which the high scores will be displayed.
 Also provide a link straight to viewing the high scores page.

-Once the user has entered valid responses, generate a password that meets their criteria and display it in the box.

 <h2> Link to deployed application <h2> https://almonzorhoden.github.io/code-quiz/